cadadr/configuration/systems/mergen/Readme.markdown

     # sudo aa-complain usr.bin.msmtp

+Finally, we'll enable the GRUB menu with a sensible timeout and configure resume from hibernation.

+    # cat boot-setup.bash

 Now it's time to go back to repo root and run `make setup` or similar, while still on the virtual console.
 It might be opportune to run